Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 <br/>

 # Complementary Components:
-Ok now that your team has 2 units: Yufine and your buffer slave (I like Elena the most 50% ER is a lot), what more do you want?
-Well more buffs always help which I will seperate by order of usefulness as well as more imprints (except speed).
+Ok now that your team has 2 units: Yufine and your buffer slave, what more do you want?
+Well more offensive buffs always help which I will seperate by order of usefulness as well as more imprints (except speed).
 Sadly all the other ER imprints are non-buffers so body drag time (I guess I should put a throwaway note listing them here: [Fallen Cecilia](https://epicsevendb.com/hero/fallen-cecilia), [Maid Chloe](https://epicsevendb.com/hero/maid-chloe), [Fighter Maya](https://epicsevendb.com/hero/fighter-maya), [Angelica](https://epicsevendb.com/hero/angelica), [Crozet](https://epicsevendb.com/hero/crozet))
 ### ![](https://assets.epicsevendb.com/buff/stic_reflect.png)Reflect: (a.k.a Dominiel is 2nd best girl, it's canon now)
 #### ![](https://assets.epicsevendb.com/hero/dominiel/small.png)[Dominiel](https://epicsevendb.com/hero/dominiel): Remember me?
-> This buff reflect back 30% of the damage your raid boss (should) have taken after defense calculation back to the attacker ignoring their defense all the while (the damage reflect can't exceed your Yufine max HP so stacking hp is actually legit if it wasn't for the fact that you can't buff hp% to negate the morale so it's kinda wasted, but hey [free damage is still free damage](https://cdn.discordapp.com/attachments/618249387822546975/628486654721654785/Screenshot_2019-09-30-23-42-15.png)).
+> This buff reflect back 30% of the damage your raid boss (should) have taken after defense calculation back to the attacker ignoring their defense all the while (the damage reflect can't exceed your Yufine max HP so stacking hp is actually legit if it wasn't for the fact that you can't buff hp% to negate the morale so it's kinda wasted, but hey [free damage is still free damage](https://i.imgur.com/jgjOXuc.png)).
 Ok, let's be real, you aren't going to do consistent damage relying on 20% counter so this buff granted by Ice Dominiel (not the Mola eating, crit buffing, oneshotting legend Dodomi but the forgotten Dominiel Nixied) is gonna be the most sure-fire way to get more damage.
 (It also allows her to solo Hell Kark even without using S2)
 ### ![](https://assets.epicsevendb.com/buff/stic_counter.png)Counter: [~~ML Rin~~](https://epicsevendb.com/hero/crescent-moon-rin) ~~exclusive steal~~ RIP the 100% counter the dream
 > This buff makes the buffed target has 100% counter chance upon being hit.
 It sounds so good, what's the catch?
 Well, you just have to search out a dispellable counter enemy, which isn't applicable where we want to run this comp (counter mini-boss buff is undispelable).
 Then where else?
-The Swordmans/Knights mobs have an ult that has it or find a buff stealing enemy (Golbin King) which are both not applicable where we want to farm (raids or lab 3).
+The Swordmans/Knights mobs have an ult that has it or find a buff stealing enemy (Golbin King) which are both not applicable where we want to farm (raids or lab).
 ### ![](https://epic7x.com/wp-content/uploads/2019/03/guardians-blessing.png)Guardians Blessing: Colloquially known as Arky's buff (Essential in all comps)
 > Well this one is straight forward enough no?
 Practically a free 20% attack and crit chance buff, only downside is spending 30 soul (charges) using the literal best dps Guardian available: **Fluffly Arky**
 ### List of Offensive buffs: ![](https://assets.epicsevendb.com/buff/stic_cridmg_up.png) ![](https://assets.epicsevendb.com/buff/stic_cri_up.png) ![](https://assets.epicsevendb.com/buff/stic_att_up.png) ![](https://assets.epicsevendb.com/buff/stic_att_up2.png) (A.k.a Green Rin is now MVP in this department)